Worker in safety vest using a laptop at an energy facility.

 Saving energy for when it’s needed most

-Batteries capture and store energy produced by renewables and other sources so it can be used later.
+Batteries capture and store energy from renewable and other sources for later use.
 Without storage, excess clean energy that is not immediately consumed would otherwise be lost.

 3